AlexB52/retest/README.md

 Note, we squash all PRs and may edit commit messages for clarity or consistency.

-## 🏁 Release

-Ruby 3.4 requires being bundled with Gemfile-3.4.
-When creating a new version, make sure to also bundle with 3.4

-	BUNDLE_GEMFILE=Gemfile-3.4 bundle install

 ## 📜 **License**

 Retest is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).